Azure/Azure-Machine-Learning-Adoption-Framework/automated_assessment/README.md

     az account set --subscription "Your subscription here"
     ```

+3. **Run the [automated-assessment-report](./automated-assessment-report.ps1) PowerShell script**

-3. Run the [automated assessment inventory](./automated-assessment-report.ps1) script.
-Make sure you set the path to the report file in the `$reportPath` variable.
+    The script will execute the CLI commands in below sesction for all the worksapces under the subscription you set in step 2.
+Make sure you set the path in the `$reportPath` variable.
+The script will save the asset inventory report in the path you set.

 ## Features of the automated assessment tool
+This section explains the functionality of each command in the tool.
+If you want to generate a report of ML Studio(classic) assets under a given subscrption, run the [automated assessment report](./automated-assessment-report.ps1) script.

 1. List all ML Classic workspaces.